walterav1984/dvswitch/README.md

 ./dvswitch -p 1234 -h 127.0.0.1 #Main Process

-./dvsource-dvgrab --firewire -p 1234 -h 127.0.0.1 #Sub Process connects 'some/single' DV iLink/FireWire to dvswitch ./dvsource-dvgrab --firewire -g typeguidcodehere -p 1234 -h 127.0.0.1 #Sub Process connects specific DV device to dvswitch
+./dvsource-dvgrab --firewire -p 1234 -h 127.0.0.1 #Sub Process connects 'some/single' DV iLink/FireWire to dvswitch ./dvsource-dvgrab --firewire -g typeGUIDcodehere -p 1234 -h 127.0.0.1 #Sub Process connects specific DV device to dvswitch

+#What is typeGUIDcodehere?
+DV devices have unique codes that help identify same type/models so you can choose a specific
+#camera to be the first or the third device in your video mixer.
+To find GUID codes, use terminal and type:dmesg | grep "GUID"

 ./dvsource-file -p 1234 -h 127.0.0.1 -l  ~/mygitprojects/dvswitch/tests/test1.dv #Sub Process -l loops file for continues playback in dvswitch